-Stabilized Whipped Cream – a whipped cream made thicker with the addition of cream cheese and confectioners’ sugar.
+This Stabilized Whipped Cream is a whipped cream made thicker by adding cream cheese and powdered sugar.
 Use it as a Cool Whip substitute or anywhere you’d use whipped topping.

 Do you use Cool Whip?